PetrosiliusPatter/ingooutgo/packages/core/README.md

-# @nodl/core
+# @ingooutgo/core

-The core implementation of the Nodl framework.
+The core implementation of the IngoOutgo framework.

 ### Getting Started